Shingled magnetic recording: Device-managed

 A device-managed or drive-managed drive appears to the host identically to a non-shingled drive.
 It is not necessary for the host to follow any special protocols.
 All handling of data, as it relates to the shingled nature of the storage, is managed by the device.
 Sequential writes are more efficient.
 In addition, the host is unaware that the storage is shingled.

-The disk controller in a device-managed drive internally handles any re-writing required by the special characteristics of a shingled drive, similar to the way a flash memory controller internally handles re-writing required by the special characteristics of flash media.

-Until recently, this type of SMR drive was often not labelled by the manufacturer.
-Its firmware-controlled shingle translation layer operation can be compared to solid-state drives, as LBA addresses do not correlate much to on-disk structure.
-The append-only zones are very slow for random writing, so writes are first sent to a PMR cache, and the disk moves these data to SMR parts when idle.
+The disk controller in a device-managed drive internally handles any re-writing required by the special characteristics of a shingled drive, similar to the way a flash memory controller in a solid-state drive internally handles re-writing required by the special characteristics of flash media.
+SMR drives have append-only zones which operate like SSD blocks, where a sector in a zone cannot be modified without re-writing the entire contents of the zone, so writes are first sent to a CMR buffer and the disk moves these data to SMR parts when idle.

+Until backlash against Western Digital in 2020, this type of SMR drive was often not labelled by the manufacturer, except in disks labelled as "archival".

 RAID resilvering tends to overload the cache, sending SMR drives into minutes-long pauses.
-Faulty firmware (such as WD40EFAX) may also throw an error when asked to read an address never written to.
+Faulty firmware (such as revision 82.00A82 on the WD40EFAX) may also cause the drive to return IDNF S.M.A.R.T. errors under intensive workloads.
 Both behaviors tend to be interpreted as drive failure by the RAID controller.

 The zoned nature of SMR also means that the disk suffers from write amplification when garbage collecting, although for hard drives the main problem with writes is speed instead of longevity.
 Some SMR hard drives support the TRIM command for this reason.
+Although such SMR hard drives support the TRIM command, they still suffer the file system fragmentations.